This post was published in Doors & Hardware

 There is an exception in this section that exempts lights installed with the bottom of the light more than 66 inches above the floor or ground.
 These lights are acceptable because they are typically used for aesthetics or light transmission and are not used for viewing.
 Doors with lights above 66 inches are sometimes used for residential dwelling units, to permit privacy while allowing light to enter the dwelling unit.
 Transom lights above the door would also be exempt from these requirements.

 When doors are discovered on-site which do not meet the location requirements for vision lights, one proposed solution has been to obscure the glazing so that the lights would no longer be considered vision lights.
 It is actually not uncommon to find new doors with non-compliant vision lights, as there are many people who are not aware of the required location, and many of the standard light configurations used in the past are not code-compliant.
-When the doors are fire-rated, it’s difficult or impossible to alter the light in the field.
+When the doors are fire-rated, it’s difficult or impossible to alter the light in the field, although a door manufacturer may allow it as a field modification.
 While it’s best to supply code-compliant doors, the Authority Having Jurisdiction (AHJ) may allow the glazing to be modified or a film added to obscure the glazing (verify what is allowed by the manufacturer’s listings if the door is a fire door).
 This would not be acceptable in locations where vision lights are required – like double-egress smoke-barrier doors in a health care facility.